Gadabuursi: Y-DNA

 DNA analysis of Dir clan members inhabiting Djibouti found that all of the individuals belonged to the Y-DNA Haplogroup T-M184.
 The Gadabuursi belong to the T-M184 paternal haplogroup and the TMRCA is estimated to be 2100–2200 years or 150 BCE.
 A notable member of the T-M184 is the third US president, Thomas Jefferson.

 Clan tree

-The Gadabuursi clan are divided into 2 main divisions, the Habar Makadur and Habar 'Affan.
+The Gadabuursi are divided into two main divisions, the Habar Makadur and Habar 'Affan.